 Then Paul acknowledges the injustice that some people might see in this.
 He writes, "You will say to me then, 'Why does He still find fault?
 For who can resist His will?' " In other words, why does God judge us if our actions, good or bad, have no effect on our salvation anyway?

-On June 23rd we remember a sixteenth-century saint, Artemius, who is referred to as a "righteous child wonderworker" and who lived in the Russian village of Verkola.
+Saint Artemius, a sixteenth-century saint, lived in the Russian village of Verkola.
+He is referred to as a "righteous child wonderworker."
 The story of his life is another reminder that we shouldn't second-guess God.

 Even as a small boy, Artemius had been kind, contemplative and quietly cheerful, so that many people called him a child of God.
 But tragedy struck when he was just twelve.
 He was helping his father in the open fields when a thunderstorm came up so quickly that the two had no time to run for shelter.
 A bolt of lightning struck Artemius dead.